Vaginal yeast infections (thrush) can lead to itching, burning and a white discharge.

 Causes and risk factors

 Vaginal yeast infections are usually caused by a type of yeast called Candida albicans.
-It’s normal for this yeast to live in the mucous membranes lining the genitals.
+It is normal for this yeast to live in the mucous membranes lining the genitals.
 There are usually only small amounts of it, though, so it doesn't cause any problems.

-But the healthy balance of microorganisms (germs) living in the membranes is sometimes disrupted – for instance, through pregnancy or medication.
+But the healthy balance of microorganisms (germs) living in the membranes is sometimes disrupted – for instance, due to pregnancy or medication.

 The level of estrogen in the body is particularly high during pregnancy.
-That can upset the healthy balance and increase the likelihood of developing a vaginal yeast .
+That can change the balance and increase the likelihood of developing a vaginal yeast infection.
 Taking the contraceptive pill (birth control pill) affects a woman's hormone levels in a similar way to pregnancy.
-So women who take the pill are also more likely to have yeast infections.
+So women who take the pill are also more likely to have thrush.

-Sometimes women catch the from someone else, if a lot of the yeast get into the vagina from the outside – for instance, through sex with a man who has a yeast on the glans (head) of his penis.
+Sometimes women catch the infection from someone else, if a lot of the yeast get into the vagina from the outside – for instance, through sex with a man who has a yeast infection on the head of his penis.

 Prevalence and outlook

 The symptoms are often very mild, and sometimes there are no symptoms at all.
 They are only rarely severe.
 Then more intensive treatment is needed.
-This is also necessary if a woman has yeast infections several times a year or if the infections are caused by a weakened .
+This is also necessary if a woman has yeast infections several times a year or if the infections are caused by a weakened immune system.

-If the membranes lining the vagina are inflamed or if itchy skin in the outer genital area is scratched open, that also makes it easier for other germs to thrive there, making the symptoms worse.
-The can also easily spread to nearby tissue, such as the opening of the urethra.
+If the membranes lining the vagina are inflamed or if itchy skin in the outer genital area is scratched open, that makes it easier for other germs to thrive there too, making the symptoms worse.
+The inflammation can also easily spread to nearby tissue, such as the opening of the urethra.

-Serious complications are very rare and are usually associated with a weakened , for instance due to cancer treatment or AIDS.
-Then the can get worse and spread further.
+Serious complications are very rare and are usually associated with a weakened immune system, for instance due to cancer treatment or AIDS.
+Then the inflammation can get worse and spread further.

 Vaginal yeast infections can usually be diagnosed based on a description of the symptoms and by looking at the lining of the vagina.
 If the doctor isn't sure, they may take a sample of vaginal discharge fluid and examine it to look for yeast.

-People who have a weakened are sometimes advised to take medicine to prevent fungal infections (known as antifungal drugs or antimycotics).
-Some women also use antifungal medication while taking , as a precaution.
+People who have a weakened immune system are sometimes advised to take medicine to prevent fungal infections (known as antifungal drugs or antimycotics).
+Some women also use antifungal medication while taking antibiotics, as a precaution.
 But there’s not enough good research to be able to say whether this helps to prevent vaginal yeast infections.
 Women who are otherwise healthy don't need to take any special preventive measures.
-If your partner has a yeast , it's best to wait until the has cleared up before having sex with them again, otherwise you might catch it from them.
+If your partner has a yeast infection, it's best to wait until the infection has cleared up before having sex with them again, otherwise you might catch it from them.

 Some things do more harm than good: For instance, women should avoid using vaginal douches or female intimate hygiene products.
 These products upset the natural balance of germs, increasing the risk of infections.

-One course of treatment is usually enough – in the form of a suppository or cream placed inside the vagina using an applicator, so it comes into contact with the inflamed tissue lining the vagina.
+One course of treatment is usually enough – in the form of a suppository or cream placed inside the vagina using an applicator, so it comes into contact with the affected tissue lining the vagina.
 The recommended duration of treatment varies, depending on the product used.
 But it usually takes only 1 to 6 days.
-The treatment can cause burning or itching.
+The treatment itself can cause burning or itching as a side effect.

 Some medications can also be taken orally (swallowed) in the form of a single tablet.
 But that can lead to interactions with other medications and result in side effects such as nausea, diarrhea or a headache.
 Oral antifungal medication also isn’t suitable for pregnant women.

-If you have frequently recurring yeast infections or an increased risk of complications – for instance, due to a weakened – it can be a good idea to seek medical advice from a doctor.
+If you have severe symptoms, frequently recurring infections or an increased risk of complications – for instance, due to a weakened immune system – it can be a good idea to seek medical advice from a doctor.
 You may then need a more intensive treatment, such as antifungal tablets for several months.
 It usually isn’t necessary for your partner to be treated.
-This is only done if they have a genital yeast too.
+This is only done if they have a genital yeast infection too.

-It’s also possible to use suppositories or capsules containing live lactic acid (probiotics).
+It is also possible to use suppositories or capsules containing live lactic acid bacteria (probiotics).
 These treatments are designed to protect and restore the natural balance of germs in the vagina (the vaginal flora).
-There’s not yet enough to say whether they work.
+There’s not yet enough evidence to say whether they work.

 Some women also insert garlic cloves or tampons – for instance, soaked in tea tree oil – into their vagina.
 Others use natural yogurt to improve the pH inside their vagina (make it more acidic).
 But there’s a lack of research on how effective or safe these kinds of home remedies are.
 The possible risks include allergic reactions or irritated mucous membranes.

-It’s never a good idea to use a vaginal douche because that could make the worse.
+It is never a good idea to use a vaginal douche because that could make the inflammation worse.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.